emilk/emilib/README.md

 ### list_map / list_set
 Simple O(N) map/set with small overhead and great performance for small N.

+### loguru
+Just a copy of https://github.com/emilk/loguru - here for convenience, and as a dependency for most other librarties.

 ### mem_map
 Simple wrapper around mmap with RAII.